 Dr Caren Grown is Senior Director for Gender at the World Bank Group and an internationally-recognised expert on gender and development.

-Sharon Bessell is a Professor at Crawford School of Public Policy, where she co-leads the ANU Individual Deprivation Measure (IDM) Program, a new, gender-sensitive and multidimensional measure of poverty.
+Sharon Bessell is a Professor at Crawford School of Public Policy, where she is co-leader of the ANU Individual Deprivation Measure (IDM) team.
+The IDM is a new, gender-sensitive and multidimensional measure of poverty.

 Show notes | The following were referred to in this episode:

 A red flag for homicide by Heather Douglas

 Podcast: Building bridges between research and industry with Sara Bice and Kirsty O’Connell

 Policy Forum Pod is available on iTunes, Spotify, Stitcher, and wherever you get your podcasts.
 We’d love to hear your feedback for this podcast series!
 Send in your questions, comments, or suggestions for future episodes to email@example.com.
 You can also Tweet us @APPSPolicyForum or find us on Facebook.

 This episode of Policy Forum Pod was produced and edited by Martyn Pearce.